Origin of life

 • The replication process continued for, at least, hundreds of millions of earth years.

-Please note that these academic classifications are somewhat arbitrary; it could be argued that what we call chemistry and what we call biology are both subsets of what we call physics; these are just labels of academic convenience.
+Please note that these academic classifications are somewhat arbitrary; it could be argued that what we call chemistry and what we call biology are both subsets of what we call physics.
+For the purposes of this article the distinctions are not relevant.

 A definition of complexity